linode/docs/docs/platform/how-to-build-your-infrastructure-using-terraform-and-linode.md

 * Using container-based solutions like Docker or Kubernetes.
 * Using Terraform plugin-based solutions.

-There are also plenty of [provisioners](https://www.terraform.io/docs/provisioners/index.html), [providers](https://github.com/terraform-providers) and even [modules](https://registry.terraform.io) available to use.
+There are also plenty of [provisioners](https://www.terraform.io/docs/provisioners/index.html), [providers](https://github.com/terraform-providers), and even [modules](https://registry.terraform.io) available.